kopperud/pesto_ms_analyses/README.md

 ## Reproduce figures

 Once these are ran, one can reproduce Figures 1 & 4-12 in the main text using the scripts with the number prefix.
-Figure 2 is a TiKz figure, and we don't add the code to actually plot it, but we include a script to calculate the probability densities along the branches of the three-taxon tree.
+Figures 2 and 3 are TiKz figures, and we don't add the code to actually plot them, but we include a script to calculate the probability densities along the branches of the three-taxon tree (Fig. 2).

 ## How to run scripts